 The steps invloved in the genetic mapping process in Lep-MAP3 are shown in the flow chart below.

-Important - Correctly install the Lep-MAP3 software on your computer, and please make sure you have the latest version of the software.
-There are two files that are needed as an input
+Important - Correctly install the Lep-MAP3 software on your computer, and please make sure its the latest version.
+There are two files that are required as input files:

 Step 1.2.
 Parent Call

 $ java -cp [path]/Lep-MAP3/bin ParentCall2 data = pedigree.txt vcfFile = File.vcf > p.call